elvias9/elvias9/README.md

 I am a *developer*, a linguist and a translator.
 What do these things have in common?
 Languages as structured systems of communication.
 As a developer, Javascript is my main language, but I’m learning Python as well.
-I currently work as a Cloud System Developer, migrating workloads from traditional datacenters to the cloud.
-I work primarily with AWS and GCP cloud providers.
+I currently work as a **Cloud System Developer**, migrating workloads from traditional datacenters to the cloud.
+I work primarily with *AWS* and *GCP* cloud providers.
 I decided to move the first steps into the ’tech’ world because I think that here respect for everyone’s contribution is still a thing.
 Therefore, I would like to contribute myself in creating technology to elevate people and build a respectful community.

 - 🌱 I’m currently improving my knowledge of Terraform and CI/CD automation